Home » Michigan Travel Regions » 18 Best Places for Fall Camping in Michigan (2025 Guide)

 Address: 4216 Ranger Rd, Grayling, MI 49738

-You can immerse yourself in the splendor of towering old-growth pine forests surrounded by vibrant fall colors here and really feel like you’ve “gotten away from it all.”
-Also one of the largest state parks in Michigan, you’ll find almost 1000 acres or pure Michigan natural beauty to explore at this campground just north of city of Grayling.
-A perfect destination for outdoor activities like hiking, paddling, mountain biking, cross-country skiing, snowshoeing, hunting, fishing, birding and more.
+I love that I can immerse myself in the splendor of towering old-growth pine forests surrounded by vibrant fall colors here and really feel like I’ve “gotten away from it all.”
+This is perfect destination for outdoor activities like hiking, paddling, mountain biking, cross-country skiing, snowshoeing, hunting, fishing, birding and more.

 Ludington State Park